mac-egirls/mcmaster-cs-wiki/courses/y3/courselist.md

 One Of:
 ### STATS 2D03 - Introduction to Probability
+- Easier of the two courses
+- More theory based in final, show your work
+- Assignemtns are MCQ, 10 attempts per question
+- Better grade distribution

 ### STATS 3Y03 - Probability and Statistics for Engineering
+- More similar to Calc courses
+	- MCQs in assignments and Childsmath
+- Requires more calc knowledge(?)

 ## Winter